5 Best Tailwind Alternatives To Use in 2026

 What is the cheapest Tailwind alternative with Pinterest support?

-Planoly offers a free plan for up to 30 posts/month across three boards, with paid tiers from $16/month; it includes visual planning and is an official Pinterest partner, ideal for beginners avoiding Tailwind’s pricing.
+Planoly offers a free plan for up to 30 posts/month across three boards, with paid tiers from $16/month; it includes visual planning and is an official Pinterest partner, ideal for beginners, avoiding Tailwind’s pricing.

 Can Tailwind alternatives handle Instagram and Pinterest together?